gunnarpope/serial_UART_connections/README.md

 ```
 $ screen /dev/ttyUSB0 115200
 ```
 You should be able to communicate with your device now using a serial connection.
+I'm connected to an MSP430FR5994 microcontroller configured for UART communication at a baud rate of 115200 bps and I can now send commands back and forth to the device in the terminal.

 * Press `Ctrl-a` then `k` to quit the serial session.